szilvia-csernus/community-transport/README.md

 * be able to register and safely sign in.
 * be able to edit my own data.
 * be able to view all current outstanding transport requests.
-* be able to sign up for a transport.
+* be able to accept a transport request.
-* have an overview of all of the trips I signed up for.
+* have an overview of all of the trips I previously accepted.
-* be able to cancel any current trips I signed up for.
+* be able to cancel any current trips I previously accepted.
 * be able to delete my own record without a trace.

 <br><br>